 The other day we had a guest in class who happened to be Japanese.
 He spends lots of time with his family in Japan and so is fluent.
 I always like to talk with native speakers since it helps me improve my Japanese which is...well...less than perfect.
 But I try to...

-MMA is Older than You Think Many consider MMA as a revolution in Martial Arts - the concept of studying different things simultaneously.
+Many consider MMA as a revolution in Martial Arts - the concept of studying different things simultaneously.
 And while MMA as a Sport is a recent development, the mixing of Arts is much older.
-As units of Ninja and Samurai worked along side each other, certain ideas and concepts […]
+UFC and MMA The UFC has reinvigorated sporting martial arts.
+In the...

 Now normally, when we think of sports as being related to martial arts, Tennis is not the first to leap to mind.
 Yet the other day, I had the opportunity to take a lesson from my uncle, Dick Wagner, who is a former Tennis pro.
 Pretty soon into the lesson, I started noticing similarities between things my uncle Dick said, and things that Soke talks about when we train in Japan, as well as aspects of learning tennis itself.
 And by taking a Tennis lesson, I was able to gain some insight into our martial arts training.
 So here are some thoughts on the connection between two seemingly unrelated activities.

 Japanese Martial Arts are just one of the many types of martial arts available.
 Teaching a Japanese Martial Art entails exposing students to Japan’s culture as well, since it heavily influences the method of training.

 In my last trip to Japan, Soke Hatsumi talked about the concept of “letting go”.
 He was specifically referencing when to let go of a technique when it has fulfilled it’s usefulness, or when the situation changes.
 He said that it was important to remain free to let go in order to succeed.
 But like so many of his lessons, it applies to much more than martial arts.

 Shu-Ha-Ri: Phases of Training